kura52/sushi-browser-tips/docs/keyboard-shortcuts.md

 ## Keyboard Shortcut

-It is possible to set up the keyboard shortcuts for over 100 functions.
+It is possible to set up the keyboard shortcuts for 100+ functions.
 ![keyboard](img/keyboard.png)

 *********